Skip to main content

 3. Link these templates in the process step you entered under point 1.

-Now you can use this pause step for the dossiers concerned and define yourself by the step date when this dossier is due again.
+Now you can use this Activity step for the dossiers concerned and define yourself by the step date when this dossier is due again.

 Did this answer your question?